 How can service charges be challenged?

 If you are not happy with the services you pay for, please write to us explaining the problem.
-If we disagree, or refuse to do anything to improve the situation, a Leasehold Valuation Tribunal (LVT) can decide whether or not the services you receive are reasonable.
+If we disagree, or refuse to do anything to improve the situation, a The First-Tier Tribunal - Property Chamber (Residential Property) (FTT) can decide whether or not the services you receive are reasonable.

 The services are poor